MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: Introduction

 \item We design \muzzle, a novel agentic framework for indirect prompt injection on web agents that holistically discovers multi-step attack strategies by: (1) automatically identifying and ranking vulnerable UI elements based on the target agent's trajectory; (2) iteratively generating context-aware attack payloads; and (3) adaptively refining its attack strategy based on execution feedback.

-\item We evaluate \muzzle on 4 representative web applications, 10 adversarial objectives, and 3 LLM models in a sandboxed web environment that offers end-to-end attack evaluation and reproducibility, demonstrating the system’s generality and effectiveness across diverse scenarios.
+\item We evaluate \muzzle on 4 representative web applications, 10 adversarial objectives, and 3 LLMs powering 2 unique agent scaffolds in a sandboxed web environment that offers end-to-end attack evaluation and reproducibility, demonstrating the system’s generality and effectiveness across diverse scenarios.